-You should discuss the application with the Projects Team in the Research Office and check if any levies or administrative fees are applicable to the project.
-Be sure to get specific advice on the Competitive Neutrality Levy and GST.
+You should discuss the application with the Grant Development Team and check if the Research Infrastructure Levy applies to the project.
 Your application budget should:

 - Reflect budget requests that are essential to conduct the research

-- Ensure the return on investment for CSU is worthwhile
+- Ensure the return on investment for Charles Sturt University is worthwhile; and

-The lead CSU researcher must ensure they have obtained written confirmation from collaborators of all in-kind time commitments, resources and funding support from external project collaborators.
+The lead Charles Sturt University researcher must ensure they have obtained written confirmation from collaborators of all in-kind time commitments, resources and funding support from external project collaborators.

-- Determine what rights to Intellectual Property CSU will have within the application
+- Determine what rights to Intellectual Property Charles Sturt University will have within the application; and

-- Discuss your issues with the Research Office
+- Discuss your issues with the Grant Development Team.

 Funding Body Terms and Conditions

-- Determine if the funding application requires Charles Sturt University acceptance of agreement terms and conditions within the application
+- Determine if the funding application requires Charles Sturt University acceptance of agreement terms and conditions within the application; and

-- Confirm with the Research Office that any terms and conditions are acceptable to CSU
+- Confirm with the Grant Development Team that any terms and conditions are acceptable to Charles Sturt University.

 You are encouraged to seek feedback on your draft application.
-Consider your Associate Dean (Research) or Research Centre Director, discipline experts in your School/Centre, or a mentor who can provide an academic review of the proposal.
+Consider your Associate Dean (Research) or Institute Academic Director, discipline experts in your School/Institute, or a mentor who can provide an academic review of the proposal.
 This person may be able to provide an experienced review of your application.